 Preparatory Education

-- The subject knowledge you need for your next step.
+- the subject knowledge you need for your next step.

-- Study habits that will support you all the way.
+- study habits that will support you all the way.

-- The chance to experience student life and explore our campuses.
+- the chance to experience student life and explore our campuses.

-You’ll feel well prepared – both academically and personally.
+After completing the courses, you’ll feel well prepared – both academically and personally.

 Pathway courses